 Summary of Benefits and Coverage

-The ISEP benefit program through ASRM, LLC. - Sirius America and On Call International provides the following benefits (note that those who are only enrolled in the On Call program only have benefits for items five through seven):
+The ISEP benefit program through ASRM, LLC. - Sirius America and On Call International provides the following benefits for students traveling in all countries except the following: Australia, Austria, Estonia, Finland, Germany, New Zealand, Ontario, Canada and Switzerland.
+Those who are only enrolled in the On Call program only have benefits for items five through seven.

 1-The basic medical expense benefit pays 100 percent of covered accident and sickness expenses up to US$25,000; subject to a US$50 deductible per policy year;